miso-lims/miso-lims/docs/user_manual/boxes.md

 Once a successful scan is made, review the warnings and changes that would be made and click "Confirm".

 ![Successful barcode assign](../images/barcode-assign-success.png)
+*Successful barcode assign*

+### Troubleshooting

+If there are any errors with the scan, the scan will need to be retried until there are no errors.
+Possible sources of error are:

+* The scanning software is not open
+    * This will cause a "could not find the scanner" error message.
+Open the scanner software on the computer and rescan.
+* A "No Read" scan result for a tube
+    * This is often caused by dust on the scanner surface or frost on the tubes.
+Clean the scanner surface and/or tube bottoms and rescan.
+* A barcode is scanned which is not associated with an item in MISO
+    * Ensure that the tube barcode is correctly associated with an item in MISO.
+* The network is down or MISO cannot connect to the scanner
+    * Fix these problems first, then rescan.
+* Specific to Ziath DP5 Mirage Rack Reader
+    * Check if Container UID on the DP5 application has a container named: 'mirage96sbs'

 ## Exporting Box Information